 - Tips and gratuities

-Faster ordering and payment reduce errors, improve service speed, and create a smoother guest experience.
+Why it matters: Faster ordering and payment reduce errors, improve service speed, and create a smoother guest experience.
+A well-organized checkout area can also benefit from durable cash register stands that keep POS terminals, drawers, and accessories secure and easy to access.

 2. Tracks Sales and Revenue in Real Time